sinanuozdemir/ai-user-group/ai_for_dev/README.md

-# The Fine-tuning notebook
+# The Notebooks

 We have two Jupyrer notebooks:

 1. [Fine-tuning BERT](notebooks/fine_tuning_bert.ipynb) to see how to fine-tune a BERT model to perform QNLI - Question Natural Language Inference
 2. [Using T5 off the shelf](notebooks/t5.ipynb) to see how we can use even a 3 year old open source model to solve tasks for us (for free!)

-# Streamlit App
+# The Streamlit App

-This streamlit allows users to input a pair of text inputs - a question and a statement - and uses the model to infer whether the statement is an answer to the question.
+the streamlit in `app.py` allows users to input a pair of text inputs - a question and a statement - and uses the model to infer whether the statement is an answer to the question.

 ## Requirements